Moran-Habooba/shop-back/README.md

 - **Lockout Trigger**: After three consecutive failed login attempts with the same email.
 - **Lockout Duration**: The user's account will be locked for 24 hours.
 - **Account Recovery**: Users can contact support for assistance or wait until the lockout period expires to regain access.

+### Rate Limiting

+Implement rate limiting to restrict the number of requests a user can make to the server within a 24-hour period, enhancing protection against abusive usage or potential attacks.

 ## Application Logging